 Can our users stay connected all day?

-Files.com web sessions normally time out after 6 hours of inactivity, but we can customize this timeout period for your site if you contact us.
+Files.com web sessions normally time out after 6 hours of inactivity, but customers can customize this timeout period via the `Session expiration` security setting.

 Is our data encrypted?

 Files.com provides for data encrypted in motion and at rest.
 Files.com supports 2048-bit SSL/TLS encryption on FTP and HTTP connections through the web interface or via Rest API interactions.
 Data is encrypted at rest (including backups) with all keys stored in a key-management escrow service operated by AWS.
 Clients can also choose to ‘Require SSL’ via system configuration and remove support for insecure ciphers.
 Enterprise level and above can utilize their own encryption keys on a per folder basis.

 Custom SSL certificates are provided for free to customers, or they are free to provide their own from their vendor of choice.